doubleaaron/RoboND-DeepLearning-Project/aa_writeup.md

 Like typical CNNs reducing the height and width with each added convolution layer with a stride larger than 1 extracts higher and higher level information from an image while the depth of the output is also increased so we don't lose information.
 This is where the 1x1 convolutional layers retain some spatial information that we can use in predictions.

-In order to classify pixels of images, we decode the eoncoded information using decoder blocks.
-Within the decoder blocks, we restore the spatial size using Bilinear Upsampling.
-We also use Skip Connections with lower level information from prior layers that improves accuracy.
-Convolution layers in the decoder blocks can also extract information from prior layers.

 **Decoding**

 The decoding process is a transposed encoding process (or deconvolution) with an upsampling process.
-This is also called a fractionally strided convolution.
 This operation goes in the opposite direction to a convolution and translates the activations into meaningful information that scales up the activation to the same image size.
 This results in a pixel by pixel segmentation of the original input image.
+Within the decoder blocks, we restore the spatial size using Bilinear Upsampling.
+We also use Skip Connections with lower level information from prior layers that improves accuracy.
+Convolution layers in the decoder blocks can also extract information from prior layers.

 **Bilinear Upsampling**